pierre-ed-ds/Statistical-Analysis-of-Herault-Dam-Levels/README.md

-# Olivettes - Water Level Analysis and Forecasting
+# Statistical Analysis of Herault Dam Levels

 ## Description
 Salagou is a desktop Python application for analyzing and forecasting water levels of a reservoir (Salagou or Olivettes Dam).
 It allows you to: